-On Monday, January 25 or Tuesday, January 26 at 11am, your class will attend a performance of the Peking Acrobats.
+On Monday, January 23, at 11 am or 1:30 pm, or on Tuesday, January 24, at 11 am, your class will attend a performance of the Peking Acrobats.

 During the SchoolTime performance, the Peking Acrobats will astound the audience with their mastery of this 2,000-year-old art form.
 Gymnasts, contortionists, tumblers and jugglers will spin plates, perform balancing and aerial acts, create a bicycle pagoda and juggle everything from hats to jars with their hands, feet and entire bodies.